-The diagram below, like the others in Loran's book, Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, grew out of his analysis of the differences between Cezanne’s paintings and the photographs Loran took of their motifs at the locations where they were made
+The diagram below, like the others in Erle Loran's book, Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, grew out of his analysis of the differences between Cezanne’s paintings and the photographs Loran took of their motifs at the locations from which Cezanne made the paintings.

 The photograph is a contact print from an 11 inch x 14 inch negative.
 It arguably close to the location where the photograph “Alice and Verda in the Arroya” was taken around 1910.

-The view toward the Arroyo Seco Parkway provides a sense of the transformation of the cultural landscape that occurred during the 70 plus years between the taking of the two pictures.
+The view toward the Arroyo Seco Parkway provides a sense of the transformation of the cultural landscape that occurred during the more than 70 years between the taking of the two pictures.
 All of these considerations, and others as well, contribute to the sensory experience of perceiving them, whether individually, or considered in connection with one another.

 The 100 year old snapshot of Alice and Verda was the basis of the performance piece and video referred to in Modernism and Post Modernism.
-I took the photograph of the Marmion Way offramp a few years before doing the performance piece, and I was not, at the time, thinking of the photograph of Alice and Verda, even though it has been in my possession for many years.
+I took the photograph of the Marmion Way offramp a few years before doing the performance piece, and I was not, at the time, thinking of the photograph of Alice and Verda, which has been in my possession for many years.

-In his paintings, Cezanne altered the appearance of optical reality in order to satisfy the compositional imperatives of the pictures he made.
+Cezanne altered the appearance of optical reality in order to satisfy the compositional imperatives of his paintings.

 His paintings reveal a major departure from representation in Western art.
 His work provided a foundation for subsequent innovations, Cubism, Surrealism, and ultimately, Abstract Expressionism.